 1957: “That’ll Be The Day” by Buddy Holly and the Crickets was issued by Brunswick Records.
-The song had originally been recorded by Holly and the Three Tunes the summer before and was one of several tunes that Decca Records had prohibited Holly from re-recording.
+The song was originally recorded by Holly and the Three Tunes the summer before and was one of several tunes that Decca Records had prohibited Holly from re-recording.
 To get around this restriction, producer Norman Petty credited the second version to the Crickets, which was released on Decca subsidiary label Brunswick, leading Holly to simultaneous have contracts with two labels.
 All future recordings by the Crickets were henceforth issued by Brunswick, and their version of “That’ll Be the Day” was included on the group’s debut album, The “Chirping” Crickets, which was released later that year in November.
 It became the Crickets’ biggest hit, reaching #1 on the US and UK charts and #2 on the US R&B chart.

 1957: “Whispering Bells” by The Del-Vikings was released.
 The single became their second top 10 hit, reaching #9 on the Billboard pop charts and #5 on the R&B chart.

 1958: “Think It Over” by the Crickets was released.
 The single reached #27 on the Billboard pop chart, #9 on the R&B chart, and was later included on Buddy Holly’s first posthumous LP, The Buddy Holly Story.

 1963: Bob Dylan’s second LP, The Freewheelin’ Bob Dylan, was released by Columbia Records.
 Unlike his self-titled debut album, which contained only two original songs, a majority of the compositions on Dylan’s sophomore release were originals.
 The LP reached #22 on the Billboard pop chart in October of 1963, and #1 in the UK in the spring of 1965.
 Several of the album’s other songs have since been regarded as classics of the 1960’s folk scene.